 Admission to the course is by application only.
 Performance in previous coursework and statement of professional goals are considered for admission.

 - Available to undergraduate and graduate students for credit (three credit hours).

-- Graduate student prerequisite is FIN 6120 along with a finance concentration.
+- Graduate prerequisite is FIN 6120.

 - Enrollment is limited to between 10 and 15 students.

 - You are encouraged to take the class for two or more semesters.

 - Focuses on helping students develop and implement fixed income portfolio strategies.

 - Establishes and implements fixed income strategy for client portfolios.